 Your internal resources work the same way.
 If you spend your time working on correcting issues in a legacy system or your call center is inundated with calls because of an inaccurate, error-prone software solution, there’s an opportunity cost associated with those systems.
 Being able to redeploy people to work on more strategic, profitable activities is an important consideration.

 Up until this point, we’ve discussed the internal costs of developing a solution yourself.
 But if you choose to outsource a solution, you should consider the cost of losing control of that system.
 It’s important to ask the following questions of your software vendor, in these cases:

 - What’s your release cycle like?
 If a vendor has a quarterly release cycle, it means any additional features and functionality will potentially lag behind how quickly you could build it yourself.

 - How do we submit improvement ideas and how do you prioritize them?
 Understanding the process for prioritizing customer-submitted improvement suggestions will help you understand how long improvements will take.

-Making the decision to buy, build or maintain the status quo is not an easy one, especially when you’re also tasked with reducing costs and adding more value.
+Deciding to buy, build, or maintain the status quo is not an easy one, especially when you’re also tasked with reducing costs and adding more value.
 But by understanding all the costs associated with each option you’ll be better positioned to make an informed decision.